AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 * Calculation – **Case when round(A * 100/B,0) <= 20 then '5. copper' when round(A * 100/B,0) <= 40 then '4. bronze' when round(A * 100/B,0) <= 60 then '3. silver' when round(A * 100/B,0)<= 80 then '2. gold' else '1.
 Platinum' end**
 * Datatype – Integer

+>[!NOTE]
+>
-**Note**: The percentiles used are even splits of customers (i.e., 20% buckets to return 1-5).
+>The percentiles used are even splits of customers (i.e., 20% buckets to return 1-5).
 If you have a custom way you would like to weight these, let the analyst know when you submit the ticket.

 ## Metrics